Daniela1026/holbertonschool-validation/module4_task0/DEPLOY.md

-# DEPLOYMENT
+# Deployment FAQ

-## What is in the archive and how to unarchive it

-The archive contains the latest build and the api binary.
+- The archive awesome-website.zip contains an executable file awesome-api and a directory dist containing all the files needed to deploy the website.
-The archive can be found under either in uploads or releases if a tags is used v1.0.0

-### To unarchive the package

-Run the command:
-`unzip awesome-website.zip`

-## What are the commands to start and stop the application

-To run the application use:
-`hugo server`

-## How to customise where the logs are written

-Logs are created by the github actions and stored in the respective runner

-## How to quickly check the application is running

-Use the url in modern browser: <http://localhost:1313>
+- To start the app run `unzip awesome-website.zip` and then run `./awesome-api &`

+- To save logs to `awesome.log` file, run `./awesome-api >./awesome.log 2>&1 &`

+- To change the log file just change the name on command

+- To verify application is running run `curl http://localhost:9999/health` and you should see 'ALIVE'

+- A zip file is generated when the tag 1.0.0 is pushed to Github